Sorry, you need to enable JavaScript to visit this website.

 The term "Never Event" was first introduced in 2001 by Ken Kizer, MD, former CEO of the National Quality Forum (NQF), in reference to particularly shocking medical errors—such as wrong-site surgery—that should never occur.
 Over time, the term's use has expanded to signify adverse events that are unambiguous (clearly identifiable and measurable), serious (resulting in death or significant disability), and usually preventable.
 Since the initial never event list was developed in 2002, it has been revised multiple times, and now consists of 29 "serious reportable events" grouped into 7 categories:

-• Surgery or other invasive procedure performed on the wrong body part
+• Surgery or other invasive procedure performed on the wrong site

 • Surgery or other invasive procedure performed on the wrong patient